sarbal/immune_landscaping/results/MAST/README.md

 ```

 ## MAST analysis
-Note, sample code below was run in script where celltypei was specified and other variables pre-loaded
+Note, sample code below was run in script where celltypei was specified and other variables pre-loaded.
+- Shared the "fcHurdle" files in folders.

 ## Step 1 - load data
     load(file=paste0(celltypei, "_scaraw.Rdata") )